Hours of Operation

 Where can I paddle?

-We have five rental locations, each with a different water environment.
+We have four rental locations, each with a different water environment.
 Click the images to view more about that location, and once there you can click on the "More About..." link to read about the experience, or the "Paddling Maps" link to see a map of the waterway.

 Can I take the boat somewhere else?